 - Put the socket ring over the end of the socket and screw it tightly to the socket, which will keep the jar lid in place.

 - Screw in a light bulb.
-Only use the voltage that’s suggested for the pendant kit.
+Only use the voltage that’s suggested for the pendant kit to avoid the danger of overheating.
 Then screw on the mason jar.
 To get a vintage look, you could use an Edison light bulb — I chose a more energy-efficient fluorescent bulb.

-- Now you just need a handy person wire in your pretty DIY lamp!
+- Now you just need a handy person to wire in your pretty DIY lamp!